nassimtaghipour/Blog-Reactjs/README.md

 ⦁	The page is responsive and adapt to the screen size of the user‘s device.The page should not be larger than 1280px in width and be horizontally centered.

 ⦁	The page has four sections: a header (yellow), the main content area (green), an area providing context (red) and a footer (purple).
-⦁	On small devices (width <640px), the areas should be vertically stacked
+⦁	On small devices,the areas should be vertically stacked

 ⦁	On larger screens, the context area should be next to the main area on the right side of the page.
-The main area should always be twice as large as the context-providing area.